How to build a home addition

 - How many and what type of rooms do I want to add (kitchen, bedroom, bathroom)?

 - Do I need a centralized HVAC (heating, ventilation, and air conditioning) system?

 - What is my timeline?
 When should the work start?
 When should it be completed?

 - What is my current living situation pre-construction?

 - What is my desired outcome?
-What do I want the extension to look like?
+What do I want the home addition to look like?

 The guiding questions will help you build your project scope and communicate your goals, vision, and needs to to a building expert (architect, engineer, or interior designer).

 Expanding or modifying your home is a significant property investment.
 A renovation can affect the value and use of your home over the long-term.
 As a rule of thumb, your upgrades should last up to 20 years.
 Whether you plan to stay in your space permanently or not, consider your future in the scope of work to get the most out of your investment.

 Present your home addition project to your municipality to see if it’s eligible for construction.
 In some cases, a building permit may be required to move forward with the project.
 Rules for extending your house differ depending on your area and whether renovations involve house modifications, second-story additions, or home additions.
 To find out how to get a permit, here are some questions to ask your municipality:

 - Am I allowed to modify my home as defined in my project scope?